389ds/389ds.github.io/docs/389ds/FAQ/faq.md

 ### How can I manage LDAP Schema ?

 The schema is now stored as a collection of LDIF files and the schema definitions are in the format described in RFC 2252.
 This change means that it is now easier to use the same LDAP tools to search and modify the schema rather than having to manually edit config files.
 It also means that the schema can now be included with replication.
-So now schema changes only need to occur at a master and they will be replicated down to all the consumers.
+So now schema changes only need to occur at a supplier and they will be replicated down to all the consumers.
 Under each server instance config directory is a schema directory.
 The files in this directory are loaded in numeric order.
 If you want to add new schema, just add the file (in RFC 2252 LDIF format) to this directory, and give it an appropriate number at the beginning.
 Since schema are loaded in order, the new file must be loaded *after* (i.e. have a higher number) than any schema files which define attributes or objectclasses used by the new file.
 Schema can also be added over LDAP by adding attributeTypes or objectClasses to the subSchemaSubEntry (which is usually cn=schema).
 These new schema are placed in the schema file 99user.ldif, and are made available for replication.

 ### Converting an OpenSSL certificate for use with Directory Server